-The City is to have a management structure that meets its goals and needs and the structure is characterised by efficient and effective use of human resources with clear accountability.
+The City is to have a management structure that meets its goals and needs, characterised by efficient and effective use of human resources with clear accountability.

 Management practices and protocols reinforce accountability and outcomes and must also incorporate the nurturing of people's capacities to do their jobs.